Thomascountz/thomascountz/_posts/2021-08-02-copenhagen-air.md

 route = gpd.GeoDataFrame(route_data, geometry=gpd.points_from_xy(route_data['x'], route_data['y']), crs=cleaned_data.crs)
 ```

 We can then use the route data to overlay onto our original map.
-We do this by using by using a spacial index build by GeoPandas by using `RTree` to quickly query based on a spacial predicate.
+We do this by using a spatial index built by GeoPandas using `RTree` to quickly query based on a spatial predicate.
 In this case, we're looking for all data points that are covered by a box that fits around our route.

 ```
 route_boundary = shapely.geometry.box(*route.total_bounds).buffer(0.01)